 This part of the course will cover:

-Inorganic chemistry is used to study and develop catalysts, coatings, fuels, surfactants, materials, superconductors, and medicines.
+Inorganic chemistry is widely used to study and develop industrial catalysts, protective coatings, synthetic fuels, advanced superconductors, and medicines.

 What is Organic Chemistry?

-Organic chemistry is a branch of chemistry that studies the structure, properties and reactions of organic compounds, which contain carbon in covalent bonding.
+Organic chemistry is the branch of science that studies the structure, properties, and reactions of organic compounds containing carbon in covalent bonds.

-These structurally diverse compounds vary from naturally occurring petroleum fuels to DNA and the molecules in living systems.
+These structurally diverse compounds vary from naturally occurring petroleum fuels to our very DNA and the molecules in living systems.

 Many of these compounds are used as drugs, medicines and plastics.